Zubair-509/AIToolFind/RAILWAY_DEPLOYMENT.md

 ## Troubleshooting
 - Ensure all environment variables are set
 - Check build logs in Railway dashboard
-- Verify DATABASE_URL is accessible from Railway
+- Verify all required dependencies are installed